Photographers in Alabama

 Alabama Annual Job Openings

-The BLS estimates 70 annual job openings, and a total of 1,160 jobs for Alabama Photographers in 2026.
+The BLS estimates there will be 70 annual job openings, and 1,160 total jobs in 2026 for Photographers in this state.

 Nationwide, the prediction is 10,300 annual jobs and 139,000 total jobs in 2026.